paramrathour/blog/pages/_posts/2026-02-23-home-screen.md

 ![](/icons/home-screen.jpg)
 _My Home-Screen icons (with main Dock)_

 Similarly, I can assign different actions to an icon depending on whether I tap, swipe up, or swipe down on it.
-These actions can be as simple as opening an app, folder, or app drawer, or they can trigger app-specific shortcuts for advanced usage.
+These actions can be as simple as opening an app, folder, or they can trigger app-specific shortcuts for advanced usage.
 I have set up each of the above 15 icons, and the table below shows what happens when I swipe up, tap, or swipe down (in that order) on each one starting from the _dock_ apps (bottommost row) and moving upward.

+> On the surface, 45 shortcuts $$(15 \times 3)$$ sounds like way too much to remember.
+But here's the deal: the shortcuts are not random.
+In fact, they are designed to be intuitive.\
+For example, tap the <i class="fa-fw fas fa-camera"></i> icon and the camera opens.
+Swipe up?
+Gallery.
+Swipe down?
+Text scanner.
+Same with the <i class="fa-fw fas fa-calculator"></i> icon; I can launch a regular calculator, a scientific one, or even a graphing calculator just based on how I interact with it.
+{: .prompt-tip}

 <div class="table-wrapper"><table>
 <thead><tr>